reekKiE/CompleteSuicideManual-En/English/chapter_6.md

 The man introduced the gas into the car, blocked the window cracks, blocked the front window with a blanket so that no one could see inside, and then took 60 sleeping pills.
 He was still awake and alerted the police when he was discovered.
 Although he shouted "It's within my rights to die!", he was still forcibly pulled out of the car.
 Not all forms of suicide is a slow descent into unconsciousness.

 When filling a room with gas, special attention must be paid to explosions.
 Even the flash of a fluorescent lamp pointer can cause an explosion.
-If a big explosion occurs, a huge amount of compensation will have to be paid, and there are many cases where people are surrounded by gas but do not die (Case 18).
+If a big explosion occurs, a huge amount of compensation will have to be paid, and there are many cases where people are surrounded by gas but do not die (Case study 18).
 Just like some people who first put up a note "Turn off the gas switch, open the doors and windows to release the gas, do not use electrical switches and matches due to the risk of explosion" to make others pay attention, and then commit suicide by gas, you must pay attention to the possibility of explosions.

 When committing suicide with carbon monoxide poisoning in an apartment, also be aware of those living upstairs.
 In 1976, a 20-year-old woman committed suicide by burning gas in her apartment.
 She did not die, but a 21-year-old woman who was sleeping upstairs died of carbon monoxide poisoning.
 This is because carbon monoxide is lighter than air.
 However, the family members of the deceased pursued the management responsibility of the suicide attempter's parents, apartment landlord, police and firefighting unit, and sued the court for 20.37 million yen in compensation.
 Indoor gas suicide should be recognized as the easiest way to cause trouble to other people.